preble/libpinproc/README.markdown

 Download and install [MinGW](http://sourceforge.net/projects/mingw/files/).
 (Tested with MinGW 5.1.4)

-Follow directions above for building yaml-cpp with the following exception: add '-G "MinGW Makefiles' to the cmake command line.
+Follow directions above for building yaml-cpp with the following exception: add '-G "MinGW Makefiles"' to the cmake command line.

 To build libpinproc:
  edit CMakeLists.txt: